pzhaojohnson/rnacanvas.embedded/README.md

 using the `data` URL parameter.

-See the [Coloring bases according data](https://pzhaojohnson.github.io/rnacanvas.url-interface/) section of the RNAcanvas URL interface documentation.
+See the [Coloring bases according data](https://pzhaojohnson.github.io/rnacanvas.url-interface/) section of the RNAcanvas URL interface documentation for more information.

 # Advanced methods

-An alternative way to make 2D drawings of RNA structures is using the JavaScript / TypeScript interface of the RNAcanvas app object.
+The JavaScript / TypeScript interface of the RNAcanvas app object can also be used to draw nucleic acid structures.

 Here's a [live example](https://codepen.io/pzjohnson/pen/xxoKvGp) on CodePen.

+Usage of the JavaScript / TypeScript interface allows for granular control over nucleic acid structure drawings (e.g., the coloring and layout of bases).

+### Loading the RNAcanvas app object constructor

 The `RNAcanvas` app object constructor can be loaded using a `<script>` element.